How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Introduction

 To realize these operational insights, we make the following technical contributions:

 \begin{itemize} \item \textbf{Formulation.} We provide a rigorous mathematical framework for uncertainty quantification in LLM-based survey simulations.

-\item \textbf{Methodology.} We propose a flexible methodology that transforms LLM-simulated responses into valid confidence sets for population parameters of human responses.
-Our approach adaptively selects the simulation sample size based on the observed misalignment between the LLM and the human population.
-It is applicable to any LLM, regardless of its fidelity, and can be combined with any method for confidence set construction.
+\item \textbf{Methodology.} We propose a flexible methodology that adaptively selects a simulation sample size for valid uncertainty quantification.
+Our method applies to any LLM and any confidence set construction procedure.

-\item \textbf{Theory.} We conduct theoretical analysis that validates our insights.
-The selected sample size $\widehat{k}$ is shown to yield a confidence set that have valid average-case coverage.
-In the one-dimensional case, the width of the resulting confidence interval captures the discrepancy between the real and synthetic response distributions, which is characterized by information-theoretic divergences.
-Moreover, we show that under a ``Mechanical Turk'' model where the synthetic response distribution is made up of data from $\kappa$ real humans, the selected sample size $\widehat{k}$ recovers the ``hidden population size'' $\kappa$. \item \textbf{Experiments.} We test our methods on multiple LLMs and two real survey datasets, one on social opinions and the other on middle-school math questions.
-Experiment results verify the coverage validity of the constructed confidence intervals, and reveal great heterogeneity in the simulation fidelity of different LLMs across different domains. \end{itemize}
+\item \textbf{Theory.} We show that the selected sample size $\widehat{k}$ yields confidence sets with valid average-case coverage.
+In the one-dimensional case, $\widehat{k}$ is shown to quantify the human-LLM discrepancy through information-theoretic divergences.
+Moreover, under a ``Mechanical Turk'' model where the synthetic distribution is made up of a hidden population of $\kappa$ real humans, $\widehat{k}$ recovers the hidden population size $\kappa$.

+\item \textbf{Experiments.} We test our method on multiple LLMs and two real survey datasets, one on social opinions and the other on educational test.
+The results verify the coverage validity and reveal substantial heterogeneity in LLM simulation fidelity across domains. \end{itemize}

+It is important to emphasize that our goal is to quantify the simulation fidelity of any given LLM-based procedure (that is, a fixed LLM paired with a fixed prompting rule), rather than improve or optimize it.
+We treat the human-LLM discrepancy as inherent: if a simulation procedure has poor fidelity, our framework faithfully reveals this through larger confidence sets, and the resulting uncertainty is a property of the procedure itself, not an artifact of our method.

 \paragraph{Related works.}